ducciorocchini/PR_stats/README.md

 # Packages needed
 + terra - to be installed from the CRAN by install.packages("terra")
 + ggplot2 - to be installed from the CRAN by install.packages("ggplot2")
++ ggridges - to be installed from the CRAN by install.packages("ggridges")
 + viridis - to be installed from the CRAN by install.packages("viridis")
 + devtools - to be installed from the CRAN by install.packages("devtools")
 + imageRy - to be installed from GitHub by: